 The way the Apple Pay payment option is displayed on your website depends on the browser your customers are using.

-Implementation of Apple pay for ecommerce websites isn’t just about keeping abreast of the latest technology trends.
-There are quite a few good reasons to add Apple Pay as a payment option for both you and your customers:
+Apple Pay website integration isn’t just about keeping abreast of the latest technology trends.
+There are quite a few good reasons to add Apple Pay as a payment option for both you and your customers.

 Thus, your actual credit or debit card numbers are never shared by Apple with merchants minimizing the threat of data theft.
 Furthermore, every merchant is verified before the financial operation takes place.
 Every time a buyer clicks the “Buy With Apple Pay” button, Apple first checks if you are a valid merchant who is authorized to accept Apple Pay.

-As mentioned above, with Apple Pay there’s no need for customers to fill in shipping, billing, or payment information,.
-Shoppers click “Apple Pay,” check the purchase order and authorize it with their fingerprint or face identification.
+As mentioned above, with Apple Pay there’s no need for customers to fill in shipping, billing, or payment information.
+Shoppers click the “Apple Pay” button, check the purchase order and authorize it with their fingerprint or face identification.
 It’s the smoothest and fastest way to make a payment on an iPhone.

 Moreover, you shouldn’t worry about creating confusion on the part of the buyer: shoppers are only shown the Apple Pay button if they’re using a supported Safari browser and have a device compatible with Apple Pay.